Franceway Ranna Cossitt: Establishment

-Financial difficulties
+Financial difficulties of the College

-At the meeting of the General Assembly in 1830, it was thought necessary to raise the charges in money from sixty to eighty dollars.
-Experience had shown that the expenditures of the establishment were greater than its friends had anticipated.
-The circumstance operated unfavorably, of course, upon the patronage of the Institution; still, its patronage was respectable.
-Pecuniary difficulties, however, rather increased than diminished.
+At the meeting of the General Assembly in 1830, it was thought necessary to raise the charges in money from sixty to eighty dollars as the expenditures were greater than its friends had anticipated.
 Money had been borrowed to pay for the farm, and other debts had been contracted, and the interest was an eating cancer.

 In 1831 the General Assembly leased the College to Rev. John Barnett and Rev. Aaron Shelby for a term of years.
-The pecuniary difficulties of the Institution had become very great.
-The Church had become to some degree alienated; confidence in the final success of the enterprise was failing.
-Messrs.
-Barnett and Shelby were to have all the proceeds of the College after paying the necessary expenditures—to support a sufficient number of instructors, to keep up the boarding-house, and pay the debts of the College.
-They were considered men of great energy and perseverance, respectable financial ability, and devoted friends of the Church.
+During this time, the Church had become to some degree alienated and confidence in the final success of the enterprise was failing.
+Barnett and Shelby were to have all the proceeds of the College after paying the necessary expenditures - to support a sufficient number of instructors, to keep up the boarding-house, and pay the debts of the College.
 Mr. Shelby continued his connection with the Institution till the summer or fall of 1833 when he sold his interest to Mr. Harvey Young.
-In the summer of 1834, Mr. Young died, and the entire management of the financial affairs of the College fell into the hands of Mr. Barnett.
-In the summer of 1834 cholera visited the town.
-A number of persons fell victim to the terrible disease.
-The College, however, did not disband.
-But the cholera was followed by a malignant fever, which extended to the College community, and spread over the country.
+The following year, Mr Young died, and the entire management of the financial affairs of the College fell into the hands of Mr. Barnett.
+At the same time, a number of persons fell victim to cholera and a malignant fever spread over the country.
 The condition of things became so bad at the College, that a temporary suspension of operations was found absolutely necessary.
-The manager of the farm and boarding-house died; one of the professors was finally prostrated, one of the students died, and a number, in addition, was sick.
-It was a terrible blow to the Institution.
-It rallied, however, and the fall session commenced with favorable prospects.
-Still, there were financial troubles.
-The Church, too, began to complain about Mr. Barnett.
+The manager of the farm and boarding-house died; one of the professors was finally prostrated, one of the students died, and a number were sick.
+The Church also began to complain about Mr. Barnett.
 Some thought he managed badly; others thought he managed wholly with a view to his own selfish ends; others went so far as to impeach his integrity as a man of business and a Christian.
 A change became necessary.